Welcome to the St. Frances X. Cabrini School.

-Thank you for visiting our school website and your interest in our school.
+Thank you for visiting our website and I encourage you to visit our parochial school.

 St. Frances Xavier Cabrini is not only the first American citizen-saint but she also lived and worked in Los Angeles and celebrated the silver jubilee of the order she founded, the Missionary Sisters of the Sacred Heart, in St. Vibian’s Cathedral in 1905.
 The church built in her honor started with Mass in the home of Mary Knauff, who as a child knew the saint.
 Father Paul Knoske was pastor when there were fewer than 200 parishioners and served the parish for twenty years.

 A second church was built in 1955 and the temporary structure was converted to extra classrooms for the school.
 Monsignor John Rohde served from 1981 to 1988 when the concept of team ministry was introduced.
 Father David O’Connell headed the parish during its golden jubilee in 1996.
 From 1997 to 2006 Father Anthony Gonzalez was the administrator.
 In July 2006 to date, Father Cesar Raffo serves as the pastor.